-In Rome you will stay in a beautiful boutique hotel centrally located in Rome.
-It's just a short tide on the subway to the main landmarks.
+In Rome, you will stay in a beautiful boutique hotel centrally located in Rome.
+It's just a short ride on the subway to the main landmarks.

 In the Umbria region, you'll take hanging with the locals to the next level & stay in a small, family-run guesthouse.

 Solo travelers are paired with someone of the same gender.
 You can request a friend to be your roommate upon checkout.
 You can also email firstname.lastname@example.org with your roommate request.
 If you'd prefer not to have a roommate, private room options are available upon request, subject to hotel availability for an extra charge.
 Please contact email@example.com.

 You will enjoy some free time in Rome on the first day of the trip where you’ll be able to visit as many attractions as you want and will do a walking tour with your Trip Leader.
 You'll also have some time in the morning of Day 2.

 If you’d like to enjoy fully immerse yourself in what Rome has to offer, we recommend you to arrive a few days before the trip or extend your trip.